SumoLogic/sumologictoolbox/readme.md

 Collector Source Copying:

-    1. Input Credentials for your source and destination orgs
+    1. Input/select Credentials for your source and destination orgs
     2. Select your regions for source and destination orgs
     3. Click "Update" for source and destination to populate the collector lists
     4. Choose a source collector to populate the sources list.